 In a move towards decolonising methodologies of research, we have created this as a reciprocal site whereby we share and research, while providing a means for the participants to develop their own work and networks independently.

-From 2017, University of Warwick Impact have funded this project to continue as some 240 African women from 21 countries promote their work, collaborate and discuss issues relevant to their industry, while at the same time connecting with researchers, programmers and other interested parties on the African continent and beyond.
+From 2017, University of Warwick Impact have funded this project to continue as over 300 women from 21 countries promote their work, collaborate and discuss issues relevant to their industry, while at the same time connecting with researchers, programmers and other interested parties on the African continent and beyond.

 Though the network’s app, the project team has worked with seven female playwrights from Egypt, Cameroon, Nigeria, Uganda, Zimbabwe and South Africa to publish Contemporary plays by African Women (Methuen, January 2019).
-We have also worked with women to develop critical essays, explore issues that affects them as artists in a symposium in Cape Town in February 2017, and now are moving towards seeing how these exciting artists can act as potential role-models for other women.
-At the same time we are researching what kinds of interactions different platforms - live, social media and mobile apps - facilitat.
-We are also exploring different engagements with Africana womanisms.
+We have also worked with women to develop critical essays, explore issues that affects them as artists in symposia in Cape Town in February 2017 and March 2019, and now are moving towards seeing how these exciting artists can act as potential role-models for other women.
+At the same time we are researching what kinds of interactions different platforms - live, social media and mobile apps - facilitate (see RiDE article 2019).
+We are also exploring different engagements with Africana womanisms (CTR, 2018).

 For further information, or if you have questions, please feel free to email me address above.